 A Seawright hosted “forum” with Haynes granted him five minutes of the scheduled hour.
-The first twenty minutes were gobbled up by candidates kissing each other’s behinds with praise.
+The first twenty minutes were gobbled up by Democrats kissing each other’s behinds with praise.

-Next day, Haynes conceded that he should’ve had more time, but all questions generated by the forum were directed to Seawright, not RIOC.
+Next day, Haynes conceded that he should’ve had more time, but all questions generated by the forum were corralled by Seawright, never getting to Haynes or RIOC.

 Can Shelton Haynes Handle RIOC?
 A Big Deal in Southpoint

 When I met with Haynes and in follow up emails and telephone calls, he vowed fixing RIOC.
 Openness, a rare item during previous reigns at RIOC, was a cornerstone.

 But he didn’t.